 \subsection{Experimental Settings}

 The parameters are set based on the number of nodes in different graphs as shown in Table \ref{tab:parameters}.
 As we can see, the hidden dimensions remain stable for all three categories.
 However, the learning rate and number of propagation hops increase as the number of nodes grows.
-Besides, we employ approximation techniques to calculate the converged status of propagation, i.e., we only retain the values larger than the square of epsilon in the final matrix.
-For small graphs, we do not require approximation whereas for medium and large graphs, we set the epsilon to 4e-3.
+Besides, we employ approximation techniques to calculate the converged status of propagation, i.e., we only retain the values larger than the square of delta in the final matrix.
+For small graphs, we do not require approximation whereas for medium and large graphs, we set the delta to 4e-3.
 Furthermore, the weight initialization strategy varies across graph categories because the optimal starting point in the optimization process tends to differ depending on the graph characteristics.
-As for the experimental environment, we conduct all the experiments on CPU for fair comparison.
+As for the experimental environment, we conduct all the experiments on CPUs to provide enough memory for previous works.